Arbiter in Trump docs probe signals intent to move quickly

 After some haggling, Dearie instructed Trusty’s lawyers to choose a vendor by Friday.

+The department has also said that Cannon’s order has impeded its investigation.

-Trump’s lawyers called those concerns overblown, saying investigators could still do other work on the probe even without scrutinizing the seized records.
+Trump’s lawyers called those concerns overblown in a response Tuesday, saying investigators could still do other work on the probe even without scrutinizing the seized records.

 “Ultimately, any brief delay to the criminal investigation will not irreparably harm the Government,” Trump’s lawyers wrote.
 “The injunction does not preclude the Government from conducting a criminal investigation, it merely delays the investigation for a short period while a neutral third party reviews the documents in question.”